 Try not to use paper and plastic at home if you can.
 Reading magazines and newspapers online is one step you can make in the right direction, and so is taking your shopping bag to your local grocery store instead of getting new plastic bags every time.
 This is not only convenient and free of charge, but also very beneficial to the environment.

-As you can see, there are so many things you can do if you want to lead a greener life which don’t have to cost you an arm and a leg.
+As you can see, there are so many things you can do if you want to live green on a budget and don’t have to cost you an arm and a leg.
 If you only invest some thought and attention, you might be able to enjoy an economical, sustainable and environment-friendly living, which will benefit both you and your family, as well as the whole planet.